 The teachers shall also receive monetary compensation to be determined by the MTA/EMSB Labour Relations Committee, using the money attributed to the EMSB for value-added activities.
+Therefore, it is not the case that teachers either receive compensation days or value-added.
+Both are possible depending on the activity.

-Please note that the above activities are examples. and are not an exhaustive list.
+Please note that the above activities are examples, and are not an exhaustive list.